nayoder/ANLY521_Spring2021_Project/README.md

 ### 4. SentiCircles
+The `scripts/3_senticircles/senticircles.py` script was used to construct the SentiCircles for all the specified entities, produce a categorical sentiment, and plot each entity's SentiCircle to visualize context terms.

-The `scripts/3_senticircles/senticircles.py` script was used to ANDERSON WRITE DESCRIPTION.
-Plots of each entity's senticircle can be found in `plots/js/` or `plots/sts`.
+Plots of each entity's SentiCircle can be found in `plots/js/` or `plots/sts`.

 Usage of the `senticircles.py` script is as follows: